-To me, funerals are ridiculous, when I die I don’t care if I’m buried in a cemetery, in the back yard next to my cats, or cremated.
+To me, funerals are ridiculous, when I die I don’t care if I’m buried in a cemetery, in the back yard, next to my cats, or cremated.
 When you die the body is no longer need.
-The Bible says nothing for or against funerals or cremation.
+I haven’t found anything in the Bible that says anything for or against funerals or cremation.

 I think when people die that person’s friends and family should have a bon voyage party and celebrate their good luck.
 I’ll tell you, when I die, if anyone has a funeral for me, I won’t be there.

 When a you have a pair of clothes that you really like and it wears out you don’t continue to wash it, you throw it away.
 You may be unhappy that those clothes are gone, but you don’t mourn over it.
 So what do you do, you buy another pair and enjoy doing it.